NativeScript/NativeScript/README.md

 - **[CLI](//github.com/NativeScript/nativescript-cli)**
     - This repo contains the NativeScript command-line interface, which lets you create, build, and run apps using the NativeScript framework.
 The CLI is written in TypeScript.
 - **[Docs](//github.com/NativeScript/docs)**
-    - This repo contains the NativeScript framework documentation, which is available on <http://docs.nativescript.org/>.
+    - This repo contains the NativeScript framework documentation, which is available at <http://docs.nativescript.org/>.
 The docs are written in Markdown.

 In addition to the code that makes up the NativeScript framework itself, we also provide a number of [open-source sample apps](https://www.nativescript.org/app-samples-with-code) that you can reference while building your NativeScript application.